-- 1. The SAJC Faculty Prize is awarded to the top student in the Arts and Science faculty respectively, who achieves the highest rank points in Promotional Examination and has consistent good performance for all major assessments. - The Dr Wong Poi Kwong Book Prize is awarded to the top performer (who scores at least a "B" in Promotional Examination) in each respective subject, subject to tutors' recommendations, with exceptions for 1-year H1 MT courses.
+- The SAJC Faculty Prize is awarded to the top student in the Arts and Science faculty respectively, who achieves the highest rank points in Promotional Examination and has consistent good performance for all major assessments. - The Dr Wong Poi Kwong Book Prize is awarded to the top performer (who scores at least a "B" in Promotional Examination) in H2 Science subjects, subject to tutors' recommendations. - The SAJC Book Prize is awarded to the top performer (who scores at least a "B" in Promotional Examination) in respective H1 & H2 subjects, subject to tutor's recommendations, with exceptions for H2 Science and 1-year H1 MT subjects. - 4.
+Bishop of Singapore Prize is awarded to the student who has made the greatest progress in his/her studies. - The Vivian Quek Book Prize is awarded annually to the top performer in General Paper in JC1 Promotional Examination, with a minimum grade of "B".